To start contributing you must read all the following.

 Start Redis server instance.
 Redis instances are cached by name.

 Marks test with minimum redis version to run.

-def test_logs(create_connection, server): with pytest.logs('aioredis', 'DEBUG') as cm: conn yield from create_connection(server.tcp_address) assert cm.output.startswith( 'DEBUG:aioredis:Creating tcp connection')
+import pytest @pytest.mark.run_loop async def test_logs(create_connection, server): with _testutils.logs('aioredis', 'DEBUG') as cm: conn = await create_connection(server.tcp_address) assert cm.output.startswith( 'DEBUG:aioredis:Creating tcp connection')